 However, over the years content consumption has drastically changed.

-Advancements in digital technology and the changing consumption patterns of people have led to a rise in video usage on the Internet.
-According to Cisco, by 2017, video will account for 69% of all consumer Internet traffic.
+Advancements in digital technology and the changing consumption patterns of people have led to a rise in video usage on all sectors of the Internet.
+According to Cisco, in 2017, video accounted for 69% of all consumer Internet traffic.
+It's now 2021 and that number has risen significantly.
 The good news for your socially minded business or non-profit is that the ability to produce video is within reach.
 Social media platforms like Vine, Instagram, Snapchat, Twitter, Vimeo and, of course, YouTube offer unprecedented opportunities to create & share video content.